top of page

-Please do not leave anything on top of the stove when lit
+Important: Please do not leave anything on top of the stove when lit

-The yurt is fully-insulated and should keep you cosy and warm but should you require extra blankets please just let us know.
+In the colder months if you require extra blankets please just let us know.

 - The dome skylight can be opened in the summer by hooking the long skylight pole provided and turning gently, if unsure how to use this just let us know and we can help.